jmunixusers/presentations/welcome-to-vm.md

 ## Connecting to stu easily

+### Using Filezilla

+If you only need to access stu in order to copy files to or from your VM, then you can use Filezilla.
+In the menu, search for Filezilla and open it.
+In the top-left is a black arrow.
+Click that and then select the "JMU CS Student server (stu)."
+You will be prompted for your JMU e-ID password.
+After entering that, you will be connected to stu and will be able to copy files.

+### Through the command line

 There will be times in your courses where you need to connect to stu (or other systems).
 To do this, open a terminal window and type